How can casino affiliates retarget their email subscribers with paid campaigns?

 - Scenario A: Re-engaging a lapsed newsletter segment with a content download promoted via Meta Custom Audiences.

-Create a 90–180 day lapsed segment, promote a downloadable toolkit in a carousel ad, and compare reactivation rates to an email-only control group. - Scenario B: Using Google Customer Match to drive subscribers to a high-value guide and measuring engagement uplift.
+Create a 90–180 day lapsed segment, promote a relevant downloadable toolkit in a carousel ad, and compare reactivation against an email-only control group.
+Use the result to decide whether paid support adds incremental value or simply duplicates email activity. - Scenario B: Using Google Customer Match to drive subscribers to a high-value guide and measuring engagement uplift.

-Upload a hashed list, run search and display ads pointing to a gated guide, and track time-on-page and guide downloads as primary engagement metrics. - Scenario C: Coordinating email nurture steps with programmatic display to maintain sequential messaging.
+Upload a hashed list, run search and display ads pointing to a gated or ungated guide, and track engaged sessions, time on page, and guide downloads as primary indicators of content quality. - Scenario C: Coordinating email nurture steps with programmatic display to maintain sequential messaging.

-Map a 3-step email series and layer programmatic display impressions between steps to reinforce themes and measure multi-touch engagement paths in analytics.
+Map a 3-step email series and place programmatic display impressions between steps to reinforce the same theme without repeating the exact copy.
+Review multi-touch paths in analytics to see whether display improves return visits or assists later actions.

 Beginner vs advanced considerations